keithbuhler/keithbuhler.github.io/_posts/2018-01-03-the-last-jedi-review-3.md

 According to Johnson's New and Improved concept of the Force, it is a balance between light and dark, life and death, that does not belong just to Jedi.

+- Luke Skywalker: Breathe.
+Just breathe.
+Now reach out.
+What do you see?
+- Rey: Light.
+Darkness.
+A balance.
+- Luke Skywalker: It's so much bigger.

+...

+- Luke Skywalker: What do you see?
+- Rey: The island.
+Life.
+Death and decay, that feeds new life.
+Warmth.
+Cold.
+Peace.
+Violence.
+- Luke Skywalker: And between it all?
+- Rey: Balance and energy.
+A force.
+- Luke Skywalker: And inside you?
+- Rey: Inside me, that same force.

+I don't know exactly what all this means, but it actually sounds worth thinking through.
+There might be something to it.

+That's an achievement.

 ## 3. The Plot is Perfect

 I know, there are big complaints with the plot.
 But hear me out.

+To paraphrase screenwriting guru Robert McKee, [plot is "value reversal".](https://www.slideshare.net/jucaitis/the-elements-of-story-by-robert-mckee) Plot is the change from a starting condition to the final condition.

-Plot is "value reversal" to quote Robert McKee.
-Plot is what happens and what is revealed; it is what characters *do* and what they *discover*.
-A movie's plot has to show the movement from A -> B. In a Rom Com, the plot is the transition from lonely and single to happily married; in a horror movie it's the transition from safe and alive to scarred and dead.
+Plot can be either *what happens* or *what is revealed*; it can be what characters *do* and what they *discover*.

+A movie's plot has to show the movement or transformation from state A to  B: In a Rom Com, the plot is the transition from lonely and single to happily married; in a horror movie it's the transition from safe and alive to scarred and dead.
 In a Star Wars movie the "plot" is the balance between light and dark, not just whether or not the Death Star has been destroyed.

 TLJ begins with a space battle between the First Order (at the height of its powers) and the Resistance.
 It ends with the First Order basically victorious, taking some losses but almost snuffing out the Resistance entirely.
 All the remaining souls in the Resistance fit on the Millennium Falcon and zero of the resistance sympathizers who are  “scattered in the outer rim” responded to Leia’s distress signal.